Goma0925/Adoop-SimpleMapreducer/README.md

 ## Distribution

 This project is a Maven project including unit and integration tests.
 You can start using by importing it in [Eclipse](https://www.lagomframework.com/documentation/1.6.x/java/EclipseMavenInt.html) or other IDE as well.
-The exe

 ## What Adoop can do